Consultations - Midlothian Core Paths Plan Review 2020

 A Core Path can be anything from a tarmac route to a grassy field margin.
 The designated path should be a clear route that provides good public amenity for recreation and access to facilities.
 Generally it will not be an urban roadside footway unless designated as a cycle path.

 The map below shows the proposed Core Paths with proposed non-Core Paths that will form part of the wider network.
 You can select these below:

 Use the map to find and select the route you want to comment on and copy or take a note of its code e.g. AP001 then:

 The closing date for comments was Monday 14 December 2020.

 What happens next?

-If all objections are resolved then the council will seek approval for the plan.
+If all objections are resolved then the council will seek approval for the Draft Plan.